-1.2 Multi-level selection theory
+Multi-level selection theory

-Those who study empire decline have argued that the lack of certain selective pressures contributes to behavioral change in a population over 10-40 generations (Turchin, 2018).
+Those who study empire decline have argued that the lack of certain selective pressures contributes to behavioral change in a population over 10-40 generations [7].
 This behavioral change is marked by a decline in asabiyyah, a term introduced by Ibn Khaldun which roughly translates to "groupishness."
 Khaldun theorized that asabiyyah declined following an increase in wealth.
 Peter Turchin theorized that it increases through prolonged exposure to "meta-ethnic frontiers", areas of ethnic tension, over the course of 10-40 generations.
 He claimed that high asabiyyah predicts empire formation, and rots after a race becomes a successful imperial ethnicity with a lot of wealth.
-In support of this, he showed that empires form more than 90 % of the time in meta-ethnic frontiers, and that empire decline tends to last about 20-40 generations (Turchin, 2018).
+In support of this, he showed that empires form more than 90% of the time in meta-ethnic frontiers, and that empire decline tends to last about 20-40 generations [7].

 Multi-level selection theory lines up with research on "moral foundations" which attempts to predict political views from deeper sentiments.
-These sentiments, of course, are highly heritable (49 % - 66 %), meaning there is a lot of potential for genetic change (Zakharin & Bates, 2023).
-Leftists have been shown to have depressed "binding" sentiments and increased "individualizing" sentiments (Graham et al., 2009) relative to conservatives.
+These sentiments, of course, are highly heritable (49% - 66%), meaning there is a lot of potential for genetic change [9].
+Leftists have been shown to have depressed "binding" sentiments and increased "individualizing" sentiments [8] relative to conservatives.
 Binding sentiments essentially map onto "groupishness", as they include group loyalty and sexual morality.

-1.3 The increase in Leftism is probably genetic
+The increase in Leftism is probably genetic

-Three measures of leftism have been shown to be highly heritable: Wilson-Patterson conservatism (Bouchard Jr et al., 2003), moral foundations (Zakharin & Bates, 2023), and openness (Jang et al., 1996).
+Three measures of leftism have been shown to be highly heritable: Wilson-Patterson conservatism [10], moral foundations [9], and openness [11].

-Openness in particular has been shown to predict conservatism at values as high as r = -0.64 (Van Hiel et al., 2000).
-Research has shown that changes in openness precede changes in political behavior (Osborne & Sibley, 2020).
+Openness in particular has been shown to predict conservatism at values as high as r = -0.64 [12].
+Research has shown that changes in openness precede changes in political behavior [13].
 This makes sense because nothing on the Big 5 openness test asks about politics.
 Yet the correlation is substantial, as is the heritability.
-Openness differs by about .2 to .3 SD between generations [14](Donnellan & Lucas, 2008).
-At least some of this is not due to aging (Brandt et al., 2022) as later born cohorts have higher openness compared to earlier born cohorts at the same ages.
+Openness has been changing rapidly, increasing at about .2 to .3 SD per generation [14].
 It seems unlikely that this could be due to propaganda, new information, or other blank-slatist explanations for the increase in leftism.
 Yet this change predicts about a 0.5 SD decline in conservatism over the last 60 years.
-Furthermore, the correlation between openness and conservatism is mostly genetic in nature (de Vries et al., 2022).
+Furthermore, the correlation between openness and conservatism is mostly genetic in nature [16].

 Moral foundations have also been getting more leftist.
 Asabiyyah has been operationalized as a factor that loads at -.96 on the individualizing factor, and .96 on the binding factor.
-It has been shown that based on an analysis of words related to binding and individualizing, asabiyyah has been linearly decreasing since at least the 19th century in the West (Hertler et al., 2020).
+It has been shown that based on an analysis of words related to binding and individualizing, asabiyyah has been linearly decreasing since at least the 19th century in the West [15].
 Intuitively, one thinks of moral impulses as fundamental genetic tendencies; one does not read a book and become a totally different moral entity.
-It is hard to explain the change in moral foundations with changes in the informatic or economic environment, especially when binding and individualizing are highly heritable (Zakharin & Bates, 2023).
+It is hard to explain the change in moral foundations with changes in the informatic or economic environment, especially when binding and individualizing are highly heritable [9].

-1.4 The increase in Leftism is probably related to mutational pressure
+The increase in Leftism is probably related to mutational pressure

 If leftism is increasing due to genetic change, what is causing that genetic change?
 There are three main alternatives: selection, mutational pressure, and gene flow.
 It is possible all three are at play.
-Immigrants have been shown to be more leftist than the mean of the nations they leave (Giuliano & Tabellini, 2020).
+Immigrants have been shown to be more leftist than the mean of the nations they leave [17].
 This could mean immigration constitutes leftist gene flow into a population.
 This is expected if leftism is the opposite of groupishness, and leftist immigrants are less loyal to their homelands, thus being more likely to leave for economic reasons.